qamro/learning-Pandas/README.md

-**Hads-n exerises and projects for learning data anlysis,
+**Hads-n exerses and projects for learning data anlysis,